davrodpin/mole/.github/actions/publish/README.md

 ## Secrets

-  * `GITHUB_TOKEN`: Used to publish reports on Mole's source code repository.
+  * `DROPBOX_TOKEN`: Authentication token allow reports to be uploaded to Dropbox.

 ## Required Arguments